-The Company recognized acquisition-related costs of \$5.4 million, primarily severance, legal fees, third-party services and other one-time charges during the three months ended March 31, 2022 related to the Flexion Acquisition.
+The Company recognized acquisition-related costs of \$3.2 million and \$8.6 million during the three and six months ended June 30, 2022, respectively, primarily for severance, legal fees, third-party services and other one-time charges related to the Flexion Acquisition.
 See Note 4, Flexion Acquisition, for more information.

 On November 19, 2021, as part of the purchase price consideration related to the Flexion Acquisition, the Company recorded contingent consideration of \$45.2 million, which represents the Company's potential achievement of meeting regulatory and sales-based milestones.
-During the three months ended March 31, 2022, the Company recorded a \$0.8 million credit due to a decrease to the fair value of its contingent consideration, which was included in acquisition-related charges in the condensed consolidated statements of operations.
-See Note 10, Financial Instruments, for information regarding the method and key assumptions used in the fair value measurements of contingent consideration.
+During the three and six months ended June 30, 2022, the Company recorded \$12.5 million and \$13.3 million gains, respectively, due to a decrease to the fair value of its contingent consideration, which was included in acquisition-related (gains) charges in the condensed consolidated statements of operations.
+See Note 10, Financial Instruments, for information regarding the method, key assumptions used in the fair value measurements of contingent consideration and more information regarding the changes in fair value.